http

 Browser Client:

-The Browser client uses the Fetch API
+The Browser client uses the Fetch API under the hood.

 import git from "isomorphic-git";